BarisSari/personal-website/content/posts/why_freelance.md

 canonical_url: false
 description: "This article tells you the journey and observations of a software developer with one-year experience as an on-site employee and 1+ years of experience in freelance."
 ---
+You can read this article on [Medium](https://barissari.medium.com/why-freelance-suits-me-more-e50c1d494911) or [Linkedin](https://www.linkedin.com/pulse/why-freelance-suits-me-more-baris-sari) as well.

 ### About Me

 #### My work history